Help us improve! Tell us what stamps or features would make this website more useful for you!

 Themes

-Ziegenbalg introduced a Tamil printing press in Tranquebar in 1712.
-The ‘Nirubam’, a small circular, marked the first printing.
+Ziegenbalg introduced a Tamil printing press in Tranquebar in 1712—an important milestone in the history of printing in India.
+The publication of Nirubam, a small circular, marked the beginning of Tamil printed literature.

 First Day Cover